 After registering, you'll receive an email outlining how to schedule a convenient time, date and location to take the APRP exam.
-You can review testing sites on PSI’s website before scheduling, though not all facilities are available on every date.
 Additionally, you will receive The Accredited ACH Professional Handbook.
 While a great resource, it should not be your only source of preparation.
 Below are the recommended resources to help you prepare to take the exam.

 Payments Associations offer AAP exam preparation courses virtually and in-person nationwide.
 Connect with your Payment Association and see what training they offer.

 This mentoring program pairs aspiring AAPs with a current AAP who has volunteered their time to help guide the prospective AAP throughout their study period.
 Get a Buddy!